kbastien/blog/_posts/2015-02-11-What-To-Read-This-Week.md

 ---
 layout:     post
-title:      What To Read This Week
+title:      Weekly Reads&#58; 2/28
-date:       2015-02-29 12:31:19
+date:       2015-02-28 11:31:19
-summary:    Here are 5 articles about startups that you might find interesting to read this week...
+summary:    Here are 5 articles about startups that you might find interesting to read this week.
+Some of the topics covered in these articles are the Chinese economy, user onboarding and founder/market fit.
 ---

 I enjoy and constantly find myself reading articles around the web.
 I then share the "good ones" with my immediate network via social platforms.
 I've been inspired to post my finds each week.
 Feel free to read the ones that intrigue you!